Even if you’ve never heard of the term “candle tunneling,” chances are you’ve encountered it at some time.

 Way 3: “Bake” The Candle

-You may be aware that you should trim your product wick regularly, but you may not be aware that you may also trim your wax.
-By removing the unmelted wax and smoothing it out yourself, you may reset the memory of your candle wax.
+While you might know that you should regularly trim your candle wick, you might not realize that you can also trim your wax to help fix candle tunneling.
+By removing the unmelted wax where the candle is tunneling and smoothing it out yourself, you can reset the memory of your candle wax.

-To do so, just cut away at the unmelted wax with the end of an unused spoon, fork, knife (or any other unused tool).
-By doing so, you’re pushing the wax to erase its memory and respond as if it’s the first time it’s been burned.
+To do so, cut away at the unmelted wax with the end of an unused spoon, fork, or knife (or any other unused tool).
+By doing so, you’re forcing the wax to erase its memory and fix the candle tunneling.

 The Way to Avoid Candle Tunneling